gerbless/react-tutorial/README.md

 ![screen][screen02]

-Now, the one task left here is to copy our ExampleApp component into ExampleApp.js, if we do this, the code in ExampleApp.js will look like this
+Now, the one task left here is to copy our ExampleApp component into ExampleApp.js.
+If we do this, the code in ExampleApp.js will look as below

 ```javascript
 import React from 'react';